No, That’s Not Christianity: Part 1

 The Bible speaks instead about the eventual renewal of creation, and our physical, bodily resurrection to eternal life upon this earth, in this world, restored to paradise.
 Contrary to the aforementioned gnostic dualism of pagan thought, the biblical narrative insists that the material world is intrinsically “very good” (Genesis 1:31) and that its corruption by human sin and rebellion against God is a problem from which it is to be redeemed (Matthew 19:28; Acts 3:19-21; Revelation 21), not escaped and abandoned in favor of some other world.
 The overall narrative of the Bible is about heaven coming here, to earth, not dead humans going to heaven in ghost form.
 It’s right there in the Lord’s Prayer: “Your kingdom come, Your will be done on earth as it is in heaven … ”

 And, if I’m straining your patience as a reader by reiterating this claim to the point of redundancy, it’s not because I take your time or attention for granted.
 I want to make sure my argument is eminently falsifiable, with no room for qualification.
-That way, if I’m wrong, it should be surpassingly easy to prove me wrong: just produce one passage of the Bible that explicitly affirms this idea of “dying and going to heaven.”
+That way, if I’m wrong, it should be surpassingly easy to prove me wrong: just produce one passage of the Bible that explicitly teaches this idea of “dying and going to heaven.”
 It can’t be done, though, because there is no such passage.

 Sola Scriptura, Huh?

 There is, however, no shortage of passages that would seem – at first glance – to accomplish this.
 But they only seem to do that, and that’s only because we bring that idea to the Bible.
 We would never get that idea from the Bible if we didn’t already import it from elsewhere before we ever picked up the Bible.
-If we read those passages in context and take the Bible on its own terms without imposing external expectations upon it, not only would that idea never occur to us, but we’d see plainly that those passages are talking about something else entirely – typically, they’re either talking about the indwelling of the Spirit of God in the here-and-now and our representative dwelling within the Godhead through Christ, or they’re talking about our eventual physical, bodily resurrection from the dead at Christ’s return.
+If we read those passages in their historical and literary context and take the Bible on its own terms without imposing external expectations upon it, not only would that idea never occur to us, but we’d see plainly that those passages are talking about something else entirely – typically, they’re either talking about the indwelling of the Spirit of God in the here-and-now and our representative dwelling within the Godhead through Christ, or they’re talking about our eventual physical, bodily resurrection from the dead at Christ’s return.

 No, my purpose here is not just to convince people of this particular error of the market-standard version of Christianity.
 That error is toxic in itself, but it’s still only an emblematic symptom of a deeper, more fundamental problem within the Church.
 The present state of market-standard Christianity is bad enough and worth addressing, but it is the forces that have twisted it into that shape that are the real problem.
 We could try to hammer it into a more biblically-consistent shape today, but it will only bounce right back tomorrow if we don’t address those underlying problems first.